Grand Rapids Uncontested Divorce Attorney

 Uncontested divorces in Michigan arise in one of two ways: by default and through consent:

-A default uncontested divorce occurs when the party against whom divorce is filed fails to answer the complaint within the allotted time period.
+• A default uncontested divorce occurs when the party against whom divorce is filed fails to answer the complaint within the allotted time period.
 The filing party may then petition the court to enter a default judgment and accept his or her proposed divorce terms.

-An uncontested divorce through consent occurs when the parties to the divorce reach an agreement as to the terms of the divorce through negotiations of their own.
+• An uncontested divorce through consent occurs when the parties to the divorce reach an agreement as to the terms of the divorce through negotiations of their own.

 Questions?
-Schedule an Appointment with a Grand Rapids Uncontested Divorce Attorney to Discuss Your Case
+Schedule an Appointment With a Grand Rapids Uncontested Divorce Attorney to Discuss Your Case

 If you are thinking about ending your marriage and would like more information about the uncontested divorce process, we encourage you to contact Kraayeveld Family Law.
-The Grand Rapids divorce lawyers at Kraayeveld Law have been assisting clients in divorce and related matters for more than a quarter of a century.
+The Grand Rapids divorce lawyers at Kraayeveld Family Law have been assisting clients in divorce and related matters for more than a quarter of a century.
 We help people efficiently untangle their marriages, using resolving issues on their own terms whenever possible.
 To schedule a confidential appointment with a Grand Rapids uncontested divorce attorney, please call (616) 285-0808 or inquire online today.